nessnos/pinlock.koplugin/README.md

 If turned on, a small, unobtrusive "device owner" button sits near the bottom of the lock screen — below the keypad, out of the way of normal use.
 Tapping it (no PIN needed) opens a small popup showing whatever text you wrote in **Device owner message**, with the usual × to close it.
-The idea is the same as the "if found, please contact..." sticker some people put on their devices, except it only shows up when someone actually needs it, instead of being visible all the time.
-It's entirely optional and off by default — nothing changes on your lock screen unless you both write a message and turn the button on.
+It's entirely optional and off by default.

 ### Binding "Lock now" to a gesture